 With the help of QMS, the company drew up new, modern policies that were tailored to fit Cintra and its staff.
 This process condensed their collection of disparate processes and helped them to identify and remove discrepancies, contradictions and gaps.

-Information security was subsequently reprioritised across the company.
+Information security has been subsequently reprioritised across the company.
 At the top level, it became a fixed agenda on all board meetings, ideal for regular review.
 Further down, staff were encouraged to record and report all security issues as well as undertake regular information security training.

 Shortly after passing their annual audit in 2019, the company won a deal with a copyright protection giant, in large part to this accreditation.